[ English | Español | Pyccκuú ]

 • When interfacing non-STDCALL DLLs from Visual Basic 6, PureBasic and other popular development environments, sometimes the calling convention might not be supported.
 ImpLib SDK is able to generate adaptation code to convert CDECL and other calling conventions to STDCALL with very little overhead.

 • ImpLib SDK can generate libraries without original thunk.
-When linking to a "stripped" library without original thunk, the final executable won't have it either.
-Therefore, you can make your executable smaller when using "stripped" libraries.
-The polink linker does support "stripped" libraries correctly.
-MS linker (the one shipped with Visual Studio) can also do the job, but with a certain limitation.
-Sometimes, when mixing "stripped" and regular libraries, the import tables in the final executable are corrupted.
-So, you'd better use "stripped"-only or regular-only libraries in the same project, but not both, when linking with MS linker.
-GNU Linker (LD) appears to handle "stripped" libraries correctly, when not mixing with regular ones.
-Newer versions are more reliable.
-To make a "stripped" import library add the following command: KEEP_ORIGINAL_THUNKS equ 0 just after the include 'implib.inc'.
+When linking to a "stripped" library without original thunk, the final executable won't contain it either.
+Therefore, you can make your executable smaller by using "stripped" libraries.
+To make a "stripped" import library, add the settings KEEP_ORIGINAL_THUNK equ 0 just before the first implib macro.
 A "stripped" import directory is not bindable, but otherwise perfectly valid for all Windows versions.

 How does it work?

-First, you have to write a script file, containing the list of the symbols (i.e. functions) exported by the given DLL.
+First, it's necessary to list the symbols (i.e. functions) exported by the given DLL.
+The list is saved in plain text format.
 The syntax is very simple and similar to Microsoft's DEF file format.
-For example, let's make an import lib with some file I/O functions exported by KERNEL32:
+For example, let's make an import lib with some file I/O functions exported by KERNEL32.DLL:

 include 'implib.inc'